EENI Global Business School.

 Course: Global Marketing.

-Learning materials in Courses, Masters, Doctorate in International Business and Foreign Trade in English or Study, Course Master Doctorate in International Business in French Négociation Interculturelle Study Master Doctorate in International Business in Spanish Negociacion intercultural Master Course: Portuguese Negociação intercultural.
+Languages: Masters, Doctorate, International Business, English or Study Doctorate in International Business in French Négociation Interculturelle Study Master Doctorate in International Business in Spanish Negociacion intercultural Master Course: Portuguese Negociação intercultural.

 Area of Knowledge: Internationalization.